Is Bankruptcy Right for Your Business?

-Only corporations, limited liability companies, and partnerships can be considered separate legal entities and file bankruptcy in their own right without involving the personal credit of the owner(s).
+Only corporations, limited liability companies, and partnerships can be considered separate legal entities and file for insolvency in their own right without involving the personal credit of the owner(s).
 These businesses can file Chapter 7 or Chapter 11 Bankruptcy.
 Sole Proprietorships on the other hand, are extensions of the owner and can’t file bankruptcy separately from the owner.
-Also see: Bankruptcy Attorney California

 Which Chapter of Bankruptcy to File?